Security practices that all of us follow.

 Password managers like 1Password, LastPass, and KeePass let you generate and store random complex passwords — for example, 30 characters, mixed case, with numbers and symbols!
 Some of them also allow storing credit cards and personal identification details.
 Pretty much all the popular ones also let you auto-fill the relevant details in the login form of a website.
 Magic!

 Once you change all your passwords to lengthy random ones, the only password you need to remember is the “master” password of the manager itself.
 This means that if a service gets hacked and passwords get leaked, only the password you used on that particular website gets compromised.
 All other passwords remain safe!

 Whenever possible, you should use two-factor authentication (2FA) for logging in to services.
 Normally, you only need a Username (or an email) and a Password to login to a service.
 Usernames are fairly easy to guess -- most people repeat email addresses and usernames across services, and many of those services publicly display this data.
 When it comes to passwords, most people repeat those too and (unfortunately) use something that is fairly easy to guess.
 Organisations have historically been bad at keeping user data safe.
 Passwords are stored using insecure methods, databases get hacked -- these are now normal occurrences in the news and it doesn't even surprise us.

-Our devices (computers, phones, tablets etc.) contain a lot of private and confidential data belonging to us and our clients.
-If you’re logged into your Wednesday accounts (email, drive, remote servers etc.) on any device, you must take extra precaution that the data remains safe.
+Our devices (computers, phones, tablets, etc.) contain a lot of private and confidential data belonging to us and our clients.
+If you’re logged into your Wednesday accounts (email, drive, remote servers, etc.) on any device, you must take extra precautions that the data remains safe.
 As a general rule, you should try and limit the number of devices that have any work-related data.